What Are the Latest Roblox Platform Updates in April 2026?

 Should You Update Your Game for These Changes?

 Whether you should immediately adopt these updates depends on your game's current needs and development stage.
 The Character Controller Library requires significant refactoring if you're using traditional Humanoid controllers, so it's better suited for new projects or planned overhauls.
 Robux subscriptions can be implemented incrementally without disrupting existing monetization.
+The Animation Graph System, being in beta, is best explored in test environments before production deployment.
+The new CSG delta updates should automatically improve performance for developers using solid modeling workflows without requiring code changes.

 Frequently Asked Questions